 The world today has more knowledge than ever before, but not everyone can benefit from it.
 Globally, countries have made major strides in increasing access to education at all levels and increasing enrolment rates in schools, and basic literacy skills have improved tremendously.
-Among youth aged 15-24, the literacy rate improved globally between 1990 and 2015, increasing from 83% to 91%.
-Completion rates in primary school had also exceeded 90% by 2013.
-Despite these successes, several gaps remain.
+Among youth aged 15-24, the literacy rate improved globally between 1990 and 2016, increasing from 83.2% to 91.4%.
+Completion rates in primary school were 89.6% by 2016, and has witnessed a decline in recent years dipping from 90.7% in 2012.
 Few countries have achieved gender equality at all levels of education.
-In addition, 57 million children remain out of school and half of them live in Sub-Saharan Africa.
+In addition, one in five children, adolescents, and youth are out of school, including 64 million children of primary school age, 61 million of lower secondary school age and 138 million of upper secondary age.

 Why is this important?